karpathy/arxiv-sanity-preserver/README.md

 ### Processing pipeline

 Right now this code requires reading code and getting your hands dirty.
-There are magic numbers throughout code, but luckily each script is quite short, transparent and easy to modify.
+There are a few magic numbers throughout code, but luckily each script is quite short, transparent and easy to modify.
 In order there are:

 1. Run `fetch_papers.py` to query arxiv API and create a file `db.p` that contains all information for each paper
 2. Run `download_pdf.py`, which iterates over all papers in parsed pickle and downloads the papers into folder `pdf`
 3. Run `parse_pdf_to_text.py` to export all text from pdfs to files in `txt`
 4. Run `thumb_pdf.py` to export thumbnails of all pdfs to `thumb`
 5. Run `analyze.py` to compute tfidf vectors for all documents based on bigrams.
-Saves a `tfidf.p` and `sim_dict.p` pickle files.
+Saves a `tfidf.p`, `tfidf_meta.p` and `sim_dict.p` pickle files.
 6. Run the flask server with `serve.py`.
 Visit localhost:5000 and enjoy sane viewing of papers

-### Prebuilt database

-If you'd like to browse the 10400 arxiv papers currently running in the demo, you can download the prebuilt database.
-This means you can skip steps 1-6 above and simply run the server (step 7).
-[Here is the download link.](http://cs.stanford.edu/people/karpathy/arxiv_10K_export.zip).
-Unzip in root folder and fire up flask with `serve.py`.

 ### Running online